Why Tire Traceability & Recall Awareness are Vital for the Auto Industry

 While most of us are aware of what a DOT Tire Identification Number (or simply “TIN”) is, few know the true potential of the information behind these characters.
 Much like any other serial number, these eight to thirteen characters can reveal a wealth of hidden information about your tire when it’s plugged into a database or global system.
 This data includes the full tire specifications, the location of production, and most importantly, the date of manufacture.

 At Anyline, we see the value of this data – not just for improving business processes, as we will describe below, but also for saving lives on the road.
 Tragically, there were over 770 tire-related fatalities in the US alone in 2017, and many more accidents caused by worn out, defective and recalled tires that should not be on the road.

-That’s why we developed the Anyline TIN scanner, a game-changing technology that enables anyone to scan and digitize full tire identification numbers with their cell phone in the blink of an eye.
+That’s why we developed the Anyline TIN Scanner, an innovative solution for the automotive sector that enables anyone to scan and digitize tire identification numbers with their smartphone in the blink of an eye.

-This innovation is far more accurate than gathering the data manually, and up to 20 times faster!
+This technology is far more accurate than manual data entry, and up to 20 times faster.
 If you want the proof, check out our latest video to see it in action: